collectiveidea/json_spec/README.md

     Then the JSON should have 3 keys
     Then the JSON should have 4 whatevers

-_All instances of "JSON" above could also be downcased and/or followed by "response."_
+_All instances of "should" above could be followed by "not" and all instances of "JSON" could be downcased and/or followed by "response."_

 Contributing
 ------------